miles-blaq/DA-P3-Task2/README.md

 # Doge academy - Phase 3 - Task2
 ## 1
 Fork this repo, create a nextjs app.
-Using [@solana/wallet-adapter](https://solana-labs.github.io/wallet-adapter/) add a button to the page to enable a user to connect their phantom wallet with the app.
+Using [@solana/wallet-adapter](https://solana-labs.github.io/wallet-adapter) add a button to the page to enable a user to connect their phantom wallet with the app.

 ## 2
-When a user connects their wallet, display the `mindIds` of all the spl-tokens currently in the user's wallet.
+When a user connects their wallet, display the `mindIds` of all the spl-tokens currently in the user's wallet by making use of [getProgramAccounts](https://solanacookbook.com/guides/get-program-accounts.html#facts) method.
+Also displays the decimals of each token using [getParsedAccountInfo](https://solana-labs.github.io/solana-web3.js/classes/Connection.html#getParsedAccountInfo).

 ## 3
-Add a textbox and a submit button to the page.
+Add a textbox to the page.
 When the mintId of a NFT is entered, the `attributes` of the NFT should be shown.
-Explore [@metaplex-foundation/js](https://github.com/solana-labs/wallet-adapter) for this.
+Explore [@metaplex-foundation/js](https://github.com/metaplex-foundation/js) for this.

 Eg. for the NFT with mintId - `CRHpiQu8AeUC7vvDbj58vRizsv65xbRBkpaJKnVgwF2e`